 MICDS offers employees a competitive salary and comprehensive benefits plan, including a generous 403(b) retirement plan where the School contributes 8% of salary with an employee’s 3% contribution; medical, dental and vision insurance; flexible spending accounts and long term care insurance; life insurance and short-term and long-term disability insurances; tuition benefit; paid leaves; access to a fitness center; and free lunch.

-Attend faculty meetings, educational conferences, and teacher training workshops, as well as stay current with professional readings and research in order to maintain and improve professional competence.
+Attends educational conferences and teacher training workshops, as well as pursues outside opportunities to stay current with best practices and maintain subject-area expertise.

-Contribute to other projects and responsibilities which may be added at the School’s discretion.
+Other projects and responsibilities may be added at the school’s discretion.

 Job Requirements and Qualifications